 A UK resident and domiciled individual is taxed on worldwide income and gains.
 Non-UK domiciles who are UK resident can claim the remittance basis of taxation in respect of foreign income and gains, with the effect that they are only taxed if foreign income and gains are brought into the UK.
-The non-UK domicile is also favourably treated for IHT, as they only pay IHT in respect of UK assets, as opposed to their worldwide assets.
+They will however lose their entitlement to the personal allowance for income tax and the annual CGT exemption.
+There may also be a significant 'remittance basis charge' to pay.
+The non-UK domicile is also potentially favourably treated for IHT, as they only pay IHT in respect of UK assets, as opposed to their worldwide assets.

-However, an individual who has been resident for at least 15 of the last 20 tax years will be deemed UK domiciled for all tax purposes.
+An individual who has been resident for at least 15 of the last 20 tax years will be deemed UK domiciled for all tax purposes.
 In addition, those who had a UK domicile at the date of their birth will revert to having a UK domicile for tax purposes whenever they are resident in the UK, even if, under general law, they have acquired a domicile in another country.